looorent/jflu/README.md

 Based on all `EventConsumer` defined in your codebase, this implementation register them to a queue by binding them automatically with routing keys.
 This read all the valid `@EventMapping` annotation in `EventConsumer` implementations to bind them to the broker.

-Note that `jflu-store` is a typical use of subscribers.

 ### Getting started

 To initialize the subscription configuration, several properties must be provided (they are read from environment variables automatically):